Limescale: Chemical composition

 In pipes as limescale and in surface deposits of calcite as travertine or tufa the primary driver of calcite formation is the exsolution of gas.
-When heating hard water on the stove, these gas bubbles form on the surface of the pan prior to boiling.
+When heating hard water on a stove, these gas bubbles form on the surface of the pan prior to boiling.
 Gas exsolution can also occur when the confining pressure is released such as removing the top off a beer bottle or where subsurface water is flowed into an atmospheric pressure tank.

 As new cold water with dissolved calcium carbonate/bicarbonate is added and heated, the process continues: CO_{2} gas is again removed, carbonate concentration increases, and more calcium carbonate precipitates.

 Scale is often colored because of the presence of iron-containing compounds.
 The three main iron compounds are wüstite (FeO), hematite (Fe2O3), and magnetite (Fe3O4).

 As a stone

 The Roman Eifel Aqueduct was completed around 80 AD and broken and largely destroyed by Germanic tribes in 260.
 By the Middle Ages the limestone-like limescale accretions from the inside of the aqueduct were particularly desirable as a building material, called "Eifel marble" in an area with little natural stone.
 In the course of operation of the aqueduct, many sections had a layer as thick as 20 cm.
 The material had a consistency similar to brown marble and was easily removable from the aqueduct.
 Upon polishing, it showed veins, and it could also be used like a stone board when cut flat.
 This artificial stone found use throughout the Rhineland and was very popular for columns, window frames, and even altars.
 Use of "Eifel marble" can be seen as far east as Paderborn and Hildesheim, where it was used in the cathedrals.
 Roskilde Cathedral in Denmark is the northernmost location of its use, where several gravestones are made of it.

 Trade to the west took it to England as a high-status export material in the 11th and 12th centuries, where it was made into columns for a number of Norman English Cathedrals.
 The impressive polished brown stone was known for many years as 'Onyx Marble'.
 Its origin and nature was a mystery to people studying the stonework at Canterbury Cathedral, until its source was identified in 2011.
 It is used there as columns supporting the cloister roof, alternating with columns of Purbeck Marble.
 These large cathedral cloisters needed several hundred such columns around an open quadrangle, which must have been supplied by a well-organized extraction and transport operation.
 The Eifel deposits, now called Calcareous sinter or calc-sinter (since it is neither onyx nor marble), have also been identified at Rochester and in the now lost Romanesque cloister at Norwich as well as the Infirmary Cloisters, Chapter House windows, and Treasury doorway at Canterbury.